 - Be organized, self-motivated, adaptable and flexible.

 - Refrain from the use or possession of alcohol or any controlled substance/drugs for the duration of the experience.

 There is a program fee of $400 per person.
 A $75 deposit is needed to secure your spot on the trip immediately following your acceptance into the program.

 - Must be active and in good standing with your chapter.

 - Must have and maintain a 2.50 cumulative GPA.

-- Must pay a $75 deposit due by November 15, 2019 immediately following trip participant selection notice.
+- Must pay a $75 deposit due one week after acceptance immediately following trip participant selection notice.

 - Must pay in full $400 ($325 after deposit) by January 31, 2020.